Overview

 - Summary

-Each row of the data table is for values of an individual time-series (TS).
+Each row of the data table contains values of an individual time-series.
 Row header is the label or symbol of the time-series.
-Each column is for values of all time-series at a specific moment in time.
-Column header is the time-index or time-stamp of the moment.
+Each column contains values of all time-series at a given moment in time.
+Column header is the time-index or time-stamp of the moment in time.
+The first data column is for the earliest time and the last column for the most recent time.

 - Input MIME type